 Breastfeed early and often

-When babies feed more frequently in the early days, nursing mothers and parents are less likely to experience engorgement.
+When babies feed more frequently in the early days, nursing mothers are less likely to experience engorgement.
 Breastfeed as often as your baby is willing (at least every two to three hours).
 Allow your baby to stay on the first breast until he comes off on his own.
 Offer the second breast if your baby is interested.
 If your baby isnât interested in the second breast right away, make sure to offer that side first at the next feeding.
 That may be 10 minutes or two hours later.

 Engorgement can cause the dark area around your nipple, the areola, to become hard and swollen and can cause the nipple to flatten.
 This can make it difficult for your baby to latch on to your breast.
 The following techniques can help: